-Latest revision: 16 July 2014
+Latest revision: 25 August 2014

 With these refined instruments Longman & Broderip were for some years the premier manufacturers in Europe, so their shops in Cheapside and Haymarket became an essential call for all musical visitors to London.
-Most of their pianos, though plainer than the one above, are given at least a little decorative inlay on the nameboard (see below), and generally have the usual three hand stops, though some have only two.
+Most of their pianos, though plainer than the one above, are given at least a little decorative inlay on the nameboard (see below).
+They generally have three hand stops, though some have only two.
 Some have a pedal to raise and lower part of the lid (the so-called 'swell').
 A new fashion becomes apparent around 1790 when many of the pianos have hand-painted decoration on the nameboard, featuring either laurel wreaths or floral garlands featuring roses, sweet peas and eglantine.

 There are in existence square pianos fitted with enamel plaques showing 'Longman & Broderip', with the date 1796, but clearly these plaques must have been commissioned before their fall from grace, and the workshop used them regardless.
 Their business empire was so vast, and its prospects so good, that a consortium led by Muzio Clementi bought out the interest and presumably paid off some of the debts.
 From 1798 square pianos appeared bearing the new company name Longman, Clementi & Company.
-These were significantly better still, because they combined a five-and-a-half octave keyboard with the escapement action, and a pedal to obtain the sustaining tone and used the new type of damper.
-The tone of these early Clementi square pianos was better than anything heard before, and in well-restored specimens remains as delightful as ever.
+These were better than ever before because they combined a five-and-a-half octave keyboard with the escapement action, and a pedal to obtain the sustaining tone and used the new type of damper.
+The tone of these early Clementi square pianos was better than anything heard before, and in well-preserved examples remains as delightful as ever.

 After just over a year in prison James Longman and Francis Broderip were released.
 Broderip formed a new company with Charles Wilkinson, trading from 13 Haymarket.
 Pianos sold by Broderip & Wilkinson have exactly the same technical specification as those marked Longman, Clementi & Co, and are similar externally, the only difference being that they are usually plainer above the keyboard and the ivory key plates are often compromised for quality.
 John Geib meantime emigrated to America, where he set up a new business in lower Manhattan, which prospered in the new century as John Geib & Sons of New York.

-When Clementi died in 1832, the business named after him was continued by his foreman Frederick Collard.
+When Clementi died in Evesham in 1832, the business named after him was continued by his foreman Frederick Collard.
 The firm of Collard & Collard (the brothers Frederick and William) continued manufacturing square pianos until about 1860, but as the piano industry contracted in the late nineteenth century the business declined and was ultimately sold to Cramer who produced standard trade upright pianos.

 Return to Michael Cole's Home Page.